nvda-es/num2words_nvda/readme.md

 * When starting NVDA, the synthesizer language is checked.
 If this is not supported, you will be notified.
 * The num2words library can convert up to 27 consecutive numbers.
 If the text is longer than 27 numbers, it will let you know with a beep and a speech message.
 * Currently, speaking a converted number with the cursor isn't implemented and as a consequence will spell out the converted number.
-* Decimal numbers to words conversion support is being implemented, as there are conflicts with some native Python libraries installed in NVDA.

 ## Compile this add-on: